Search Fred Hutch Extranet

 If mailed, your notice must be postmarked no later than the last day of the applicable notice period.

-If hand-delivered, your notice must be received by the COBRA Plan Administrator at the address specified above no later than the last day of the applicable notice period.
+If hand-delivered, your notice must be received by Human Resources at the address specified above no later than the last day of the applicable notice period.

-You must contact Navia to provide notice of a Disability or Second Qualifying Event or questions regarding your COBRA coverage.
+You must contact Navia Benefit Solutions to provide a Notice of Disability or a Notice of Second Qualifying Event or if you have questions regarding your COBRA coverage.
+You may also notify Navia electronically using their COBRA participant portal.
+Electronic or written notice must be given within 60 days.

 Navia Benefit Solutions